 Disposable Razors Double As Lint Removers

 Finding that your razor is no longer cutting it?
 Before you throw it into the garbage, you should know that disposable razors also work well as lint removers.
 Just run the blades lightly across your clothing and BOOM!
 You have yourself a nice, lint-free outfit!
-It also works well for paint stains and old shirts with fuzzes hanging from them.
+It also works well for paint stains and old shirts with fuzzes hanging from them (Pro tip: get rid of the old shirts and get yourself some brand new t-shirts from your favorite brand).
 The razor blades loosen the materials clinging to the fabric and “shave” them off for a clean finish.
 This is a great trick to have on hand for painters or pet owners.
 No more going to the bank covered in paint stains.
 No more heading to work with Fluffy’s hair clinging to your best black pants.
 No more having sweaters look worn an old within a few weeks.
 It’s a real lifesaver.

 Dryer Sheets Work Great as Rags